 A list of current Animalia Asana® Teachers can be found here.

 Treetops-Jen (Jenny Mace) – Animalia Asana® Founder

 Jenny completed her yoga teacher training in 2014 and has been teaching since then.
 She leads two retreats a year through the renewably-powered Rustic Retreats (which always feature Animalia Asana® practices).
 She has formed the charitable Animalia Asana initiative as a means of drawing on the potential within yoga to positively shape how practitioners perceive our species’ relationship with other species in the animal kingdom.
-She feels drawn to focus on this very specific aspect of ahimsa (non-harming) with her life-long deep respect for animals, a BSc in Animal Behaviour and a belief that one day, animals shall be free from human dominion over them and the suffering that often comes with this.
+She feels drawn to focus on this very specific aspect of ahimsa (non-harming) with her life-long deep respect for animals, a BSc in Animal Behaviour (and current MSc candidate in Animal Welfare, Ethics & Law) and a belief that one day, animals shall be free from human dominion over them and the suffering that often comes with this.
 She wishes to help this shift on its way and knows she is not the only yogi/ni with a fierce respect for animals out there wishing to see positive change.
 Thus, with the help of other yoga teachers who share her vision, she endeavours to share yoga practices far and wide (on and off the mat!) that are in complete dedication to animals for the benefit of all animal species, including Homo-sapiens.
 Jenny is also certified in Voice Leadership and Ecstatic Awakening Dance, therefore, these wider yogic practices are often weaved into any longer events she offers.
-She is also a part-time MSc candidate in Animal Welfare, Ethics & Law.

 = ahimsa (non-harming to all living beings)